lavgen/WikileaksAPI-project/README.md

 #DOCUMENTATION#

-This a custom build API that has all the leaks from wikileaks.org.
+This is a custom API for accessing all the leaks from wikileaks.org (as of 2016) .
 This API is unaffiliated with Wikileaks.
-It was created in order to easily query different leakgroups' information on countries (ie. the files different leakgroups uploaded to Wikileaks) .
+It was created in order to easily query for url’s to leaks associated with different countries and leak groups.

- What makes this API spesific is that it approaches all leaks from a Country perspective.
-Rather than showing you everything out there about every country, you need to pick a country to access the leaks that are related to that country.
-By doing so, my aim is to bring caution to information overloading.
+My API requires that you specify a country.
+Each country consists of 20 leak groups and those leak groups consist of links and names.
+This is the key difference between the way wikileaks.org shares information and the way my API shares that same information.
+By funnelling the leaks through a set of filters my aim is to bring caution to information overload.

+> >"Information overload occurs when the amount of input to a system exceeds its processing capacity.
+Decision makers have fairly limited cognitive processing capacity.
+Consequently, when information overload occurs, it is likely that a reduction in decision quality will occur." - Alvin Toffler

+What does it mean today to have access to any(most) information and therefore not have access to the right parts?
+How do we scrape the true, right information?
+My aim with this API is different from wikileaks.org’s: I am not throwing potentially "catastrophic files" along with a bunch of unimportant files at you.
+Through a systematization we can query the information we need.
+I am giving you a tool to re-represent this information in a systematic way.
  My Api interface only works if the user has specified a country.
  Each country consists of 20 leakgroups and those leak groups consist links and names.

 ##To Begin##